aaronallan/annemarie-kocab/README.md

 1. Run site locally
 2. Make changes.
 3. Using the Github app:
-  1. Review Changes (additions in green, deletions in red)
+  * Review Changes (additions in green, deletions in red)
-  2. Add a commit message in the input box labeled `Summary`
+  * Add a commit message in the input box labeled "Summary"
-  3. Commit changes (Click button that says `Commit to gh-pages`)
+  * Commit changes (Click button that says "Commit to gh-pages")
-  4. Push Changes to production site (cmd + P)
+  * Push Changes to production site `(cmd + P)`